Protologic/Protologic.rs/readme.md

 }
 ```

-The `trap_handler` method is called is a fatal trap terminates execution of your program (e.g. a `panic`).
+The `trap_handler` method is called if a fatal trap terminates execution of your program (e.g. a `panic`).
 You can use this to recover from errors, for example the `demo_fleet` simply recreates a new `State` to replace the old one.
 ```rust
 #[no_mangle]
 pub extern fn trap_handler(trap_code: protologic_core::trap::TrapCode)